hahndorf/Test-WebSite/Usage.md

 ##Running the script

-Assuming you are still in the location you downloaded the script to, run it:
+Assuming you are still in the location you downloaded the script to, find out more about the parameters you can use for the script:

-    .\Test-WebSite.ps1

-The script can be started with certain parameters, to find out more about them:

     help .\Test-WebSite.ps1 -full

-The most common parameters are:
+The most common use cases are:

 ### Show server information